-As shown below, the median annual salary for tax attorneys in 2014 was $99,690.
+As shown on PayScale, the median annual salary for tax attorneys in 2024 is $101,204.
 Starting salaries tend to be somewhere between $55,000 and $83,000; lawyers who remain in the field of tax law can expect a steady increase in their annual earnings as their career progresses.

 5. Real Estate Lawyer